 Flora Griffith is an associate in Lawson Lundell’s Vancouver office practicing in the Business Law Group, with an emphasis on corporate and commercial law.
 She has advised clients of private companies on various legal matters ...

-Desmond is an associate in Lawson Lundell’s Vancouver office practicing in the Business Law Group, with a particular focus on corporate and commercial law.
-He assists and advises clients on a variety of transactions, including ...
+Desmond Wang is an associate in Lawson Lundell’s China Group and Business Law Group.
+His practice focuses on corporate and commercial law and commercial real estate transactions.
+He assists clients with purchase and sale of ...